carolinafdezp/style_transfering/README.md

 We can clearly see the results are much better for the first case, and that there is overfitting in the second one.

-Finally, we played with the style and content weights.
+Then, we played with the style and content weights.
 * For a low style weight:
 <p align='left'>
 	<img src='examples/outputs/outputs1.2/livingroom_kandinsky.png'>